 Giving ongoing, continuous feedback has been proven to increase performance and motivation, and any obstacle preventing it from occurring only stunts employee engagement and career growth and increases turnover and operational expenses.
 Inconsistent and infrequent feedback causes fear; continuous and ongoing feedback is the antidote.

 HR leaders evaluating this situation should remind both stakeholders of that ancient civic rule: do unto others as you would have them do to you.
 Here are three ways to ensure that the feedback given and received as part of your company’s performance management process adhere to the golden rule.

 Give Feedback That Employees Can Look Forward To

-Each of these methods mislead your staff.
+Each of these methods misleads your staff.
 Employees who receive the first type of feedback are never told how to improve and therefore can’t be expected to reach their full potential.
-Those who receive only negative feedback feel overlooked, criticized and burnt out from the lack of recognition.
+Those who receive only negative feedback feel overlooked, criticized, and burnt out from the lack of recognition.
 People who receive the third type of feedback risk growing disengaged.

-The right type of feedback demonstrates to employees that their manager is investing in them, focuses on areas that will accelerate their career and incorporates both praise for achievement and ideas for areas of improvement.
+The right type of feedback demonstrates to employees that their manager is investing in them, focuses on areas that will accelerate their career, and incorporate both praises for achievement and ideas for areas of improvement.

 Help Employees Learn How to Receive Feedback